 The school always considers the impact of significant decisions on particular groups.
 For example, when a school trip or residential activity is being planned, the school considers whether the trip:

-- Cuts across any religious holidays.
+- Goes across any religious holidays.

 - Is accessible to pupils with disabilities.

-- Has equivalent facilities for boys and girls.
+- Has equivalent facilities for all genders.

 Equality Objectives